Krystian Pearce: Hereford

 Pearce joined National League North club Hereford on 30 August 2021.
 Manager Josh Gowling said that his side had needed an "experienced leader".
-After administrative issues delayed his registration, he finally made his debut on 18 September in the FA Cup second qualifying round against Lymington Town, but lasted only 18 minutes before injury intervened.
-Pearce won the league's Player of the Month award for November after helping his side achieve five league wins across the course of the month without conceding a goal.
+After administrative issues delayed his registration, he finally made his debut on 18 September in the FA Cup second qualifying round against Lymington Town but lasted only 18 minutes before injury intervened.
+Pearce won the league's Player of the Month award for November after helping his side achieve five league wins throughout the month without conceding a goal.
 He was released at the end of the 2021–22 season.

 Kidderminster Harriers

 Pearce joined National League North club Kidderminster Harriers on a one-year deal on 22 June 2022.
-He started the opening match of the season, and was reportedly fortunate not to be sent off for elbowing an opponent.
+He started the opening match of the season and was reportedly fortunate not to be sent off for elbowing an opponent.
+He played 42 of the club's 46 league games across the 2022–23 campaign, helping them to qualify for the play-offs.
+Promotion was secured with a 2–0 victory over Brackley Town in the play-off final.
+He played 39 games in the 2023–24 season as Kidderminster were relegated back out of the National League in 22nd place.

+Alvechurch

+On 8 June 2024, Pearce joined Southern League Premier Division Central side Alvechurch.
+He featured 50 times across the 2024–25 campaign, scoring two goals and being sent off once.
+He was offered a new contract.

 International career

 Pearce was born in England, and is of Barbadian descent through his father.

 He was first capped at under-17 level for England on 27 October 2006 in a UEFA mini-tournament against Portugal, and was part of the squad which qualified for the final stages of the UEFA European Under-17 Championship held in Belgium in May 2007.
 He started all of England's games in those finals, and scored their opening goal, his first at international level, helping them to reach the final in which they lost 1–0 to Spain.

 England's performance in the UEFA championships earned them qualification for the 2007 FIFA U-17 World Cup in South Korea.
-Again Pearce was in the starting eleven for each of England's games, and scored the second goal in their win over Syria U-17 in the round of 16, described in FIFA's match report as: "Once again, another Porritt cross caused problems for Mohamad Aljomaa's side, the ball fell to centre half Krystian Pearce, who showed all the composure of a striker, taking two touches before hitting a low shot into the net."
+Again Pearce was in the starting eleven for each of England's games and scored the second goal in their win over Syria U-17 in the round of 16, described in FIFA's match report as: "Once again, another Porritt cross caused problems for Mohamad Aljomaa's side, the ball fell to centre half Krystian Pearce, who showed all the composure of a striker, taking two touches before hitting a low shot into the net."

 During both the European and World tournaments, Pearce formed a sound defensive partnership with team captain Jordan Spence of West Ham United; Sir Trevor Brooking, the Football Association's Director of Football Development, tipped the pair for future success.
 Pearce was described in an article on the FA's website as "arguably England's best player at the World Cup".